dariusmehri/HUD-NSPIRE-and-NYCHA-Apartment-Inspections-in-Power-BI/README.md

 ### HUD NSPIRE and NYCHA Apartment Inspections in Power BI

-This project implemented the use of Python to develop data-engineering algorithms that converted several incoherent HUD inspection reports into a unified, analysis-ready dataset for visualization in Power BI.
-This gave commissioner-level managers easy access for performance tracking, compare NYCHA inspection outcomes, and accelerate progress toward compliance and improved building safety.
+This project leveraged Python-based data engineering to transform multiple inconsistent HUD inspection reports into a unified, analysis-ready dataset for visualization in Power BI.
+The resulting dashboards provided commissioner-level leadership with clear visibility into inspection performance, enabled cross-cycle comparisons of NYCHA outcomes, and supported faster progress toward regulatory compliance and improved building safety.

-The most important challenge was to convert non-text readable independent inspection reports into text readable data that could be input into Power BI for visualization.
-Once the data was converted into text,  the next step was to develop algorithms to transform the unstructured data into a structured csv files for visualization.
-Both of these steps were accomplished by developing data engineering algorithms in Python.
+The primary technical challenge was converting non-text-readable inspection reports into structured, text-based data suitable for analysis.
+Custom Python algorithms were developed to extract, normalize, and transform unstructured inspection content into standardized CSV files, making the data fully usable for reporting and visualization in Power BI.

 ### Results